FortCollinsAndroid/checklist/README.md

-checklist
+Checklist
 =========

-Client for the www.checklist.com
+Android Client for the www.checklist.com

+Coming soon: information to get your development environment set up.